BRUEGHEL La Force

 223 x 288 mm (330 x 255 mm with margins).

-First printing of this superb print taken from the suite of seven virtues published in 1559-1560.
+First print of this superb print from the suite of the seven virtues published in 1559-1560.

 Leeber, 36; The new Hollstein Dutch & Flemish etchings, engravings and woodcuts, 1450-1700, 18; Van Bastelaer, 137; Sellink, 92; Klein, 53.

-Engraving of Fortitude, one of the 7 virtues, by Philippe Galle after a drawing by Pieter Brueghel the Elder, edited by Hieronimus Cock.
+Engraving of Strength, one of the 7 virtues, by Philippe Galle after a drawing by Pieter Brueghel el the Elder, published by Hieronimus Cock.

-This extraordinary masterpiece by Pieter Brueghel engraved with a burin and titled Fortitudo (Fortitude) bears the address of the publisher Jerome Cock.
+This extraordinary masterpiece by Pieter Brueghel engraved with a burin and titled Fortitude (Strength) carries the publisher’s address Jerome Cock.

 Before being a painter, Brueghel was a draftsman.

-Dated 1559, his oldest painting, the ‘Flemish Proverbs’, already mixes rusticity with the strange.
-To other pictorial proverbs follows the ‘Battle Between Carnival and Lent’, also from 1559, of a vein still fundamentally popular, although already leading to the fantastic through the endeavor of the burlesque.
-With the Fall of the Rebel Angels, the purely fantastic production of Brueghel opens up, so directly inspired by Jérôme Bosch.» Jacques Busse.
+Dated 1559, the oldest of his paintings, the ‘Flemish Proverbs’, already mixes rusticity with the strange.
+Following other figurative proverbs, the ‘Battle between Carnival and Lent’, also from 1559, is still fundamentally popular in tone, although already moving towards the fantastic through burlesque.
+With the Fall of the Rebel Angels, the purely fantastic production of Brueghel, so directly inspired by Hieronymus Bosch.”
+Jacques Busse.

 The iconic suite of the seven engravings of the virtues by Pieter Bruegel is perhaps one of his most famous works to date.